NVIDIA/aistore/README.md

 ### Local Kubernetes

-The 3rd local-deployment option makes use of [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/) and is documented [here](deploy/dev/kubernetes/README.md).
+The 3rd and final local-deployment option makes use of [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/) and is documented [here](deploy/dev/kubernetes).

-### Basic Docker Quick-start
-The 4th and final deployment option uses Docker.
-With very minimal setup, you can deploy a small AIS cluster within seconds.
-See [quick-start AIS with Docker](deploy/dev/docker/README.)

 ## Guides and References
 - [Batch List and Range Operations: Prefetch, and more](docs/batch.md)